Meldiron/rewrite/README.md

 TODO: If page doesnt exist, back go book all apges
 TODO: Nicer design for when book is finished
 TODO: ActivateLicenseKey into REST API using Appexpress
-TODO: Rename details about page
+TODO: Rename details about page (using Appexpress)

 TODO: Improve post-page modal with stats.
 Show level progress, streak if relevant, ...
 TODO: Pagination on pages of book